tikooshrishti/Web-scraping/README.md

 # Web-scraping
 Learned how to do web scraping using python
- Modules used :- Beutiful Soup, Selenium
+ Modules used :- BeautifulSoup, Selenium